 The Physiological Demands Of Brazilian Jiu-Jitsu

-BJJ requires on average a 6:1 effort to pause ratio making it a highly aerobic sport due to its high level of activity [2].
+BJJ requires, on average, a 6:1 effort to pause ratio, making it a highly aerobic sport due to its high activity level [2].
 This translates to roughly 117 sec of effort with 20 sec of inactivity.
 Each effort period generally consists of 30 sec of low-intensity activity coupled with 2-4 sec of high-intensity activity [3].

-While BJJ is has a high aerobic demand, it utilises all three energy systems to some degree making it a mixed sport.
-This means training across the energy system spectrum should be performed.
+While BJJ has a high aerobic demand, it utilizes all three energy systems to some degree, making it a mixed sport.
+This means you should perform training across the energy system spectrum.

-It’s important to understand that you can’t isolate an energy system in training as all three energy systems run harmoniously.
-However, specific training methods can target the desired adaptations brought about by emphasizing certain energy systems.
+You must understand that you can't isolate an energy system in training as all three energy systems run harmoniously.
+However, specific training methods can target the desired adaptations by emphasizing certain energy systems.

-It should be noted that much of the conditioning for BJJ occurs within training itself.
-Conditioning off the mats acts as an extra piece to the training puzzle to address areas you may be lacking to improve your performance on the mats.
+You should note that much of the conditioning for BJJ occurs within the training itself.
+Conditioning off the mats is an extra piece to the training puzzle to address areas you may be lacking to improve your performance on the mats.

 The Efficiency Of BJJ Skill

-Before I dive into developing high-level conditioning for BJJ, it’s important to address the topic of technical skill.
+Before I dive into developing high-level conditioning for BJJ, it's important to address the topic of technical skills.
 You can be the fittest, strongest, fastest, meanest athlete on the planet.
-Come your first BJJ class, you won’t last a minute in bottom position.
+Come your first BJJ class, you won't last a minute in the bottom position.
 Why?

-You haven’t learned the ability to use your energy efficiently and effectively.
-You don’t have any of the requisite skills or techniques to help you in that situation.
-So instead, you push and heave with as much muscle as you can while the guy on top relaxes and rides you.
+You haven't learned the ability to use your energy efficiently and effectively.
+You don't have the requisite skills or techniques to help you in that situation.
+So instead, you push and heave with all your strength while the guy on top relaxes and rides you.

-This is why it is so important to spend as much of your training time performing the sport rather than off the mat conditioning.
-If you roll with your instructor, you’ll realize they are barely breathing heavily.
-They know when they can relax.
-The most energy-efficient way to perform a movement.
-And when they need to explode.
+This is why spending most of your training time performing the sport rather than off the mat conditioning is so important.
+If you roll with your instructor, you'll realize they barely breathe heavily.
+They know when they can relax, the most energy-efficient way to perform a movement, and when they need to explode.

 This is something that is learned over years of experience.